DOMjudge/domjudge/doc/manual/develop.rst

 To run them, follow the following steps:

 * Make sure you have a working DOMjudge installation.
+* Create a new database with the same name as your normal database, but then postfixed with ``_test``.
+Make sure your database user has the same permissions on it as the normal database.
-* Make sure your database contains only the sample data.
-This can be done by first dropping any existing database and then running ``bin/dj_setup_database -u root -r install``.
+* Make sure your test database contains only the sample data.
+This can be done by first dropping any existing database and then running ``APP_ENV=test bin/dj_setup_database -u root -r install``.

 Note that you don't have to drop and recreate the database every time you run the tests; the tests are written in such a way that they keep working, even if you